 Is There a Law or Regulation?

-For instance, in the case TSR Consulting Services, Inc. v.
+For example, in the case TSR Consulting Services, Inc. v.
 Larry Steinhouse, Larry Steinhouse sued TSR Consulting Services for failure to live up to the terms guaranteed to him in an offer letter.
 The offer letter stated:

 For the first twelve months of your employment, through May 31, 1998, your compensation will consist of a base salary, which if annualized would be $120,000.
 In addition, you will receive a guaranteed non-recoverable draw of $10,000 against commissions for this same period.
 Also, as you requested an additional recoverable draw of $20,000 against commissions can be provided.
 The objectives for the additional incentive/compensation commissions are outlined in schedule A. For the second year of your employment, you will receive a guaranteed recoverable draw of $120,000 against commissions.

 Because the offer letter used the term “guaranteed” and specified a term through which payment was due, the letter was ruled a contract and TSR was found responsible for paying Steinhouse nearly a quarter-million dollars.
 TSR decided not to take the case to trial and settled the case instead.
+Costly.

 Can Employers Be Sued if They Don't Send an Offer Letter?